elipinska/exchange-rate/README.md

 ExchangeRate.fetch_rates
 ```

 You can use a different source of FX data as long as it follows the structure of the <a href= "http://www.ecb.europa.eu/stats/eurofxref/eurofxref-hist-90d.xml">ECB's feed</a>.
-The namespace is optional but can be useful <a href="http://www.nokogiri.org/tutorials/searching_a_xml_html_document.html#namespaces">to avoid name collisions</a>.
+The unique namespace url is optional but can be useful <a href="http://www.nokogiri.org/tutorials/searching_a_xml_html_document.html#namespaces">to avoid name collisions</a>.

 ```
 ExchangeRate.set_data_source("http://www.mywebsite.com/fx_feed.xml", "http://www.mywebsite.com/unique_namespace_url")